Skip to main content

 Similarly, for women navigating the transition of perimenopause or post-menopause, bioidentical hormone replacement therapy can provide profound relief from symptoms like hot flashes, sleep disruption, and mood changes.
 Protocols using low-dose Testosterone, often in combination with Progesterone, are tailored to the individual’s specific needs.
 The aim is to smooth out the hormonal fluctuations that characterize this life stage.
 As with TRT, initial symptomatic relief is often rapid, but the deeper physiological adaptations take several months to stabilize.

 Peptide therapies represent another frontier in personalized wellness.
 These are short chains of amino acids that act as highly specific signaling molecules.
-For example, peptides like Sermorelin or Ipamorelin stimulate the body’s own production of from the pituitary gland.
+For example, peptides like Sermorelin or Ipamorelin stimulate the body’s own production of growth hormone from the pituitary gland.
 This approach can help restore a more youthful GH release pattern, which naturally declines with age.

 The effects, including improved sleep quality, enhanced recovery from exercise, and changes in body composition, typically become noticeable after one to three months of consistent use, as the body responds to the restored pulsatile release of GH.